zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/README.md

-# Sample Documents for Contoso Electronics RAG Application
+# Sample Documents for Contoso, Ltd. RAG Application

 This directory contains sample documents that can be used to demonstrate the Retrieval Augmented Generation (RAG) capabilities of Azure OpenAI on Your Data.